wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/5-understand-outlook-javascript-api-capabilities.md

 #### Exchange user identity token

 Exchange user identity tokens provide a way for your add-in to establish the identity of the user.
-By verifying the user's identity, you can then perform a one-time authentication into your back-end system, then accept the user identity token as an authorization for future requests.
+By verifying the user's identity, you can do a one-time authentication into your back-end system, then accept the user identity token as an authorization for future requests.
 Consider using user identity tokens if your add-in:

 - Is used primarily by Exchange on-premises users
 - Needs access to a non-Microsoft service that you control